yixinwei-oracle/Green-Button-Workshop/java-management/introduction/introduction.md

 ## About Java Management Service

-Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
+Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure (OCI) Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 Lifecycle Management (LCM) is a part of JMS's reporting and management infrastructure.
 JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such as Removing Java Runtimes.

 Watch the video below for an introduction to Java Management Service and a brief demo.